-A replica of the Dome of the Rock in Jerusalem, Palestine.
-The edifice lies virtually in the centre of the al-Ḥaram al-Sharīf, or Noble Sanctuary, of the original al-Masjid al-Aqṣā.
+A replica of the Dome of the Rock in Jerusalem.
 Courtesy of the Islamic Civilization Park (Taman Tamadun Islam) in Kuala Terengganu, Malaysia.

-Who built the Dome of the Rock and when?
+Who Built the Dome of the Rock and When?

-It is generally accepted that the Dome of the Rock was built by the Umayyad caliph 'Abd al-Malik ibn Marwān.
-The epic undertaking started somewhere in 65/684 and was completed seven years later in 72/691.7 However, this view stands no chance to hold out against a thorough and earnest scientific inquiry into the facts that the same is anchored in.
+It is generally accepted that the Dome of the Rock was built by the Umayyad caliph 'Abd al-Malik b.
+Marwan.
+The epic undertaking started somewhere in 65/684 and was completed seven years later in 72/691.
+(Blair, 1992) However, this view stands no chance to hold out against a thorough and earnest scientific inquiry into the facts that the same is anchored in.